Azure-Samples/azure-health-data-and-ai-samples/samples/Patient and Population Services G10/docs/deployment.md

 - Go to `Expose an API` blade.
 - Set the application URL to https://<app-registration-name>.<Azure AD Primary Domain>.
   - For example `https://my-app-1.mytenant.onmicrosoft.com`.
+  - Save the `Application URL` for later.

 ### 3. Add all the applicable FHIR Scopes.
 - Go to the Manifest blade.
 Copy the `oauth2Permissions` json element from [fhir-app-manifest.json](fhir-app-manifest.json) to the `oauth2Permissions` json element in your application manifest.

-## 3. Create Azure AD Application for Scope Selection
+## 3. Create Azure AD Application for Scope Selection Frontend Application

 The Authorize User Input Application is needed to allow users to select which scopes they want to consent to for SMART on FHIR applications.
 Azure AD does not support session based scoping, so this app handles modifying consent records for the user.
 We will need to accomplish this in a custom application and this application needs an Application Registration created.
 As you create this, collect the `Client ID` and `Tenant ID` information which you will need later on.